-Both the fall chum and coho salmon runs are nearly complete entering the Yukon River.
 The Yukon River fall chum salmon run is projecting to be the third lowest on record (1974-2021), while the coho salmon run is projecting to be the second lowest (1995-2021; Figures 1 and 2).
 The fall chum salmon run is projected to be 240,000 fish compared to a historical run size of 1 million fish.
 The coho salmon run is projected to be near 100,000 fish compared to a historical run size of 234,000 fish.
 According to the Fall Chum Salmon Management Plan, the inseason projections do not meet the threshold of 300,000 fish needed to allow subsistence, personal use, or commercial fishing.
 The fall chum salmon run is unlikely to meet the drainagewide escapement goal of 300,000-600,000 fish, tributary escapement goals, and Canadian treaty objectives.
-Subsistence fishermen can expect the closures for fall chum salmon to last through at least September, similar to 2021.
+Fall chum and coho salmon runs are nearly finished entering the Yukon River in large numbers and therefore fishing restrictions will be lifted in the mainstem river.
+However, as fall chum salmon move into their spawning tributaries, closures will remain in effect in those areas and these closures will last through December, similar to 2021.

 Alaska Department of Fish and Game, U. S. Fish and Wildlife Service, and Yukon Delta Fisheries Development Association are conducting a cooperative radio tagging project on coho salmon operated out of the community of Russian Mission.
-At this time, aerial surveys have commenced to track the 349 tagged coho salmon that are migrating throughout the Yukon River drainage.
-Please report any tagged coho salmon observed or harvested within the Yukon River drainage to help us all gain knowledge on their migration.
-Contact andrew.padilla@alaska.gov or call (907) 459-7274.
+Aerial surveys have commenced to track the 349 tagged coho salmon that are migrating throughout the Yukon River drainage.
+Please report any tagged coho salmon observed or harvested within the Yukon River drainage to help us gain knowledge on their migration.
+To report a tagged coho salmon, contact andrew.padilla@alaska.gov or call (907) 459-7274.